Happy-Coding-Clans/vue-easytable/examples/src/docs/zh/theme.md

 ```
 import Vue from 'vue'
-import Element from 'vue-easytable'
+import VueEasytable from 'vue-easytable'
 import './vue-easytable-variables.less'

-Vue.use(Element)
+Vue.use(VueEasytable)
 ```